waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Poison is not very effective against Poison (Observed: GOLBAT's SLUDGE vs ZUBAT).

 # V. Battle Strategy & Tool Usage
-- **Battle Automation Flow:** Use the consolidated `battle_automator` for routine wild battles and main menu navigation.
-For complex trainer battles, consult `comprehensive_battle_agent` for strategic advice.
+- **Battle Automation Flow:** Use the consolidated `battle_automator` for all in-battle menu navigation (main menu and move selection).
+For complex trainer battles, consult `comprehensive_battle_agent` for high-level strategic advice.
 - **Navigation:** Use `automated_path_navigator` for standard point-to-point travel.
 For multi-floor buildings with known warp connections, use `multi_floor_navigation_agent`.
 For high-level exploration planning in complex, unknown areas, use `navigation_strategist_agent`.

 # VI.
 System & Tool Notes
 - **Tool Deletion Anomaly:** The `delete_tool` command consistently fails for `select_battle_option` with a 'not found' error, despite the tool being listed as available.
 Deprecating in practice instead of attempting further deletion.
 - **System & Tool Ideas:**
-    - **Battle Staller Agent:** An agent that can take a battle objective (e.g., 'survive X turns', 'get Pokémon Y to faint') and output an optimal sequence of non-damaging or strategic moves.
     - **Battle Staller Agent:** An agent that can take a battle objective (e.g., 'survive X turns', 'get Pokémon Y to faint') and output an optimal sequence of non-damaging or strategic moves.
 - **PP Management for Stalling:** When planning to stall in a battle (e.g., to faint a Pokémon intentionally), always check the PP of non-damaging moves beforehand.
 Running out of PP can force an attack and ruin the strategy.